frcdesign/FRCDesign.org/docs/learning-course/stage1/1C/exercise3.md

   <div class="mySlides fade">
     <figure>
       <img src="../images/exercise-3/parts-7.webp" style="width:100%">
       <figcaption>7.
 Model the large 3D print that goes in between the plates.
-There should only be three dimensions you need to sketch, all other entities should be defined by the layout or plate geometry.
+Try to minimize the amount of dimensions you need by using the layout or part geometry.
 Use an "Up to face" extrude to ensure that the width is parametric.</figcaption>
     </figure>
   </div>